BHuysamen/MovieApiHomework/README.md

 Test coverage is not complete :-(
 Started to get late and the choice was finish the API or stick strictly to TDD.

+Getting movies with filters is implemented as a post.
+I wanted to pass filters in the body but the standard doesn't allow a body with a get, hence the post.
+As for why, I felt like it would be more easily extensible without having a massively unweildly url.